thanh094118/SOC-Detection-Incident-Response/investigation/attack-timeline.md

 This document reconstructs the sequence of events observed during the attack simulation in the SOC lab.

-The timeline is based on IDS alerts and web server log analysis. asdasd
+The timeline is based on IDS alerts and web server log analysis.sd asdasd
 ---cádfdsfsdaf
 asdasd